-In this course will be studiedElectrical conductivity in electrolytes: The ability of electrolytes to conduct electricity based on the movement of charged particles in due presence ions.
-Electrolvte solution to the of conductivity measurements.
-Measurement of the electrical conductivity of electrolytes by passing an electric current through them, using two electrodes placed in the solution.
+In this course will be studiedElectrical conductivity in electrolytes: The ability of electrolytes to conduct electricity based on the movement of charged particles in presence Electrolyte solution due to the of ions. conductivity measurements, Measurement of the electrical conductivity of electrolytes by passing an electric current through them, using two electrodes placed in the solution.
 Degree of dissociation of electrolytes in solution: A measure of the degree to which an electrolyte solute dissociates into ions in solution, expressed as a percentage.
 Number of ions transported: The fraction of the total current carried by a given ion in a solution containing multiple ions, used to calculate ion transport rates and predict the behavior of a solution.
 Oxidation and reduction: Processes in which an atom or molecule loses or gains electrons, respectively.
 Critical in energy conversion, biological processes, and industrial processes such as corrosion and metallurgy

 Ministry of Higher Education and Scientific Research Educational Institution

 Department of Electrical Engineering / University of Misan University Department/Center

 Chemistry /EE123 Course Name / Course Code

 Bologna Academic System

 Programs Included

 Actual attendance Learning Method

-Second semester/ 2023-2024 Semester / Year
+Second semester/ 2024-2025 Semester / Year

 75hour/semester Number of Study Hours

-1/9/2023 Preparation Date of Description
+1/9/2024 Preparation Date of Description

+Course objectives